MASSHUU12/godot-confirma/addons/confirma/docs/ARGUMENTS.md

 Terminates after the first error occurs.

-## [Experimental] --experimental-monitor-orphans
+## --confirma-disable-orphans-monitor

-Allows monitoring the number of orphans, and when they arise.
+Disables monitoring the number of orphans.

 ## --confirma-disable-cs